 According to the record books, the first official no-hitter thrown in Pittsburgh Pirates history was by Nick Maddox on September 20, 1907 over the Brooklyn Superbas.
-Prior to that event the Pirates had been no-hit twice since joing the NL in 1887, both times by Reds pitchers.
-In 1898 by Ted Breitenstein no hit the Pirates, he was a 160 game winner in the majors before age 32 and a 165 game winner in the minors after that.
+Prior to that event, the Pirates had been no-hit twice since joining the NL in 1887, both times by Reds pitchers.
+In 1898, Ted Breitenstein no-hit the Pirates.
+He was a 160-game winner in the majors before age 32 and a 165 game winner in the minors after that.
 Pittsburgh was no-hit for the first time by a pitcher named Charles “Bumpus” Jones on October 15, 1892.
-The unique facts about this game are first, that it was his major league debut and second, he won just one more game in his major league career.
+There were two unique facts about this game.
+It was his major league debut and he won just one more game in his major league career.

-Those were the official no-hitters in Pirates history before 1907 but other no-hitters have been thrown involving the Pirates prior to the performance by Maddox.
-During Pittsburgh’s second season in the National League they were no-hit for six innings by Chicago White Stockings pitcher George Van Haltren.
+Those were the official no-hitters in Pirates history before 1907, but other no-hitters have been thrown involving the Pirates prior to the performance by Maddox.
+During Pittsburgh’s second season in the National League, they were no-hit for six innings by Chicago White Stockings pitcher George Van Haltren.
 The game was called due to rain with Chicago up by a 1-0 score.
 Van Haltren would later join the Pirates as an outfielder in 1892 and he would hit .338 for them during the 1893 season.
 Prior to joining the National League in 1887, the Pittsburgh franchise was playing in the American Association, a recognized major league of the time.
-Nicknamed the Alleghenys at the time, they were the victims of four no hitters, including three straight league no-hitters from 1882 to 1884.
+Nicknamed the Alleghenys back then, they were the victims of four no-hitters, including three straight league no-hitters from 1882 to 1884.
 They were no-hit on May 24, 1884 by Al Atkinson and then five days later by Ed “Cannonball” Morris, who would join the Alleghenys in 1885 and win 139 games in the next five seasons with Pittsburgh.

 The 1906 Pirates had two pitchers who had thrown no-hitters earlier in their career.
 In 1899 while with Louisville, rookie pitcher Deacon Phillippe threw a 7-0 no-hitter over the New York Giants.
-He joined the Pirates after the 1899 season in the 16 player deal known here as the Honus Wagner trade.
-Also Vic Willis, who was obtained prior to the 1906 season by the Pirates, had pitched a no-hitter over the Washington Senators while with Boston in 1899.
+He joined the Pirates after the 1899 season in the 16-player deal widely known as the Honus Wagner trade.
+Also, Vic Willis, who was obtained prior to the 1906 season by the Pirates, had pitched a no-hitter over the Washington Senators while with Boston in 1899.
 His no-hit effort was actually the next one in NL history after Phillippe, who had pitched his 74 days earlier.
-The Pirates also at one time had Pud Galvin and Adonis Terry, who each pitched two no-hitters prior to joining the team plus Gus Weyhing, Guy Hecker and Frank Mountain who pitched one no-hitter apiece.
+The Pirates at one time had Pud Galvin and Adonis Terry, who each pitched two no-hitters prior to joining the team.
+Plus they had Gus Weyhing, Guy Hecker and Frank Mountain who pitched one no-hitter apiece.

 Going into that day, the Pirates were in third place in the NL with an excellent 87-55 record.
 The Cubs had already sealed up the division and were on their way to 116 wins on the year.
 The Phillies were in fourth place but they were far behind the Pirates with their 68-75 record.
-There was less than two full weeks left in the season so they only thing the Pirates were playing for was a possible chance to catch the second place Giants, who were 2.5 games ahead of them.
-September 26th was a Wednesday and the teams had a doubleheader scheduled due to a makeup game needing to be played and no further meetings between the two teams save for that Thursday, which would also be a travel day for the Pirates.
-They were in the midst of a 17 day, 18 game road trip when they stopped in Philadelphia.
+The season was nearing a close, so they only thing that the Pirates were playing for was a possible chance to catch the second place Giants, who were 2.5 games ahead of them.
+September 26th was a Wednesday and the teams had a doubleheader scheduled due to a rain out earlier in there season.
+There were no further meetings between the two teams, except for the following day, which was a travel day for the Pirates, so they didn’t have time to play two games that day.
+They were also in the midst of a 17 day, 18-game road trip when they stopped in Philadelphia.